Azure/AzOps/README.md

 This repository contains the AzOps PowerShell cmdlets for developers and administrators to develop, deploy and manage Azure environments.

-## Usage
+## Getting started

-Navigate to the following [template repository](https://github.com/azure/azops-starter) to get started.
+For tutorials, samples and quick starts, go to [AzOps Starter](https://github.com/azure/azops-starter)

 ## Status